top of page

 Coventry

-I'm a psychiatry CT3 doctor in the West Midlands.
+I'm a middle grade psychiatry doctor and Member of the Royal College of Psychiatrists in the West Midlands.
 I graduated from Warwick Medical School in 2015, completing my Foundation Training in the West Midlands.
 I have a keen interest in civility and medical education.
 I have worked with Dr Turner in A&E and remain working with him in projects.
-The work surrounding Civility Saves Lives inspired me to get involved and help promote and research the impact of rudeness in clinical practice.
+The research surrounding the impact of incivility in healthcare inspired me to help create Civility Saves Lives in order to promote the important message.
 I have been involved in situations where the negative impact has been apparent, and to be able to promote awareness and reduce this is something I am passionate about.

 Dr Penny Hurst